edenspiekermann-amsterdam/es-corresponding-models/docs/architecture/architecture.md

 To be clear, a layout is also a Contenful model.
 Layouts are special models because they group other models.
 The responsibility of a Layout model is to fetch data and render the containing models.
 That is why they are treated differently and stored elsewhere.
 Here is a short description of the other 3 model types:

 ## Sections
 Sections are the building blocks that are used within layouts.
 If we think of a layout as a web page, the sections are the openers, bodies, and footers of the page.
 You can think of them as the paragraphs of the page.

 ## Parts
 Parts are smaller components or tools that can be used within a section, such as a navigation bar.
 Parts are loaded from Contentful by using a query that depends on a field in the section eg. part ID.

 ## Content
 This is a future improvement.
-Content is anything that is not a part or a section.
+Content is anything that is not a part or a section but has a React component with a corresponding Contentful model.
 Content is loaded from Contentful by using a query that depends on a dynamic part in the URL [(slug)](https://yoast.com/slug/).
 For example, one of many articles.

-A model has a `model.jsx` and a main `model-view.jsx`.
-The `model.jsx` converts the Contentful response into clean props for the main `model-view.jsx`.
+All models have a `model.jsx` and a main `model-view.jsx`.
+The `model.jsx` defines the query, adds model options like `optionalModel`, converts the Contentful response into clean props and renders the separate view with the clean props from `model-view.jsx`.

 ```
 export class Model extends Component {